-In November and December 2014, via the subsidiary Inversiones Imbabura S.A., 98.89% of all shares in Lafarge Cementos S.A., now known as UNACEM Ecuador S.A.A., were acquired for the amount of US\$ 518.9 million.
+In November and December 2014, via the subsidiary Inversiones Imbabura S.A., 98.89% of all shares in Lafarge Cementos S.A., now known as UNACEM Ecuador S.A.A., were acquired for US\$ 518.9 million.
 This acquisition was a milestone in UNACEM's growth strategy and is now an important value creation mechanism.